 5. Easter Egger

-This particular chicken breed lays about a hundred and fifty eggs per year.
+This particular chicken breed lays about hundred and fifty eggs per year.

-It is a hybrid bird and comes in a light blue color.
+It is a hybrid bird and comes in light blue.

 Its size varies from medium to large.